What is a Cell? Definition, Types, Structure, Functions, and More

 Who discovered the cell and how?

-Robert Hooke first discovered the cell in 1665 in the bark of the plant.
+Robert Hooke first discovered the cell in 1665 in the plant’s bark.

 Who discovered the dead cell?